 The stipend will vary depending on position, department, and number of hours worked per week.
 Some departments offer monthly stipends, some offer bi-weekly, and some only offer a one-time, flat rate received at the end of the semester.
 These are also important points you will want to keep track of.

 It will be very helpful if you can narrow down schools based on the types of financial aid they offer, and this information is typically easy to find on each school’s website.
 Look for a “Financial Aid” or “Funding” tab for more information.

-5. Do You Just Want to Get the Best Possible Education?
+5. Do You Just Want to Get the Best Possible Education from Your Grad School?

 You might just want the absolute best education you could possibly get, without too much concern for location/aid/research projects.
 This is where discovering the top schools comes into play.
 If this describes you, the following sites just may become your best friends.

 U.S. News Rankings

 US News Rankings is where I based my search.
 Not only did I base my search here because I wanted to go to a school that would provide me with an amazing education, but also because their layout is SO easy to navigate.

 US News provides each school’s ranking and location in list form.
 This makes it so convenient for users to browse through the ~250 top schools while quickly seeing where they’re located.
 This was a huge help to me because it allowed me to discover potential schools based on location and rank.
 Then I was able to dig deeper into the type of program they ran and research they completed.

 You can also search the programs based on specific states.
 The site will take you to another page that displays the schools, their rankings, and the town they’re located in.
 Simply select a state or two that you’d like to live in, and you can see all of their highly-ranked schools.